Our logo

 We Serve

-The Legal Aid Society of Birmingham is a non-profit law firm that represents children and low-income individuals who need representation in dependency, juvenile delinquency, misdemeanor, traffic and drug court cases.
+For more than 70 years, the Legal Aid Society of Birmingham has provided skilled legal representation to children and low-income individuals in dependency, juvenile delinquency, misdemeanor, traffic, and drug court matters.

 Services that we provide our clients.